groovy-tutorial/groovy-tutorial/manuscript/09/09_20_Interfaces.md

 * `String getDisplayInfo()`: is used to prepare a handy description of the shape
 * `String getShapeName()`: returns the name of the shape (e.g. square or circle)

-As mentioned earlier in this chapter, each method signature is listed without a definition block (`{...}`).
-It is up to the implementing class(es) to provide the "body" of the definition and the `Circle` class does just that:
+Each method signature is listed without a definition block (`{...}`) and it is up to the implementing class(es) to provide the "body" of the definition.
+The `Circle` class does just that:

 {lang=Java}
 <<[The `Circle` class](code/09/shapes-demo/src/main/groovy/org/groovy_tutorial/shapes/Circle.groovy)